H. D. Woodson High School: Demographics

 98.9% of the students at Woodson are Black, non-Hispanic.
 Other students are Hispanic / Latino (0.6%), Native American / Alaska Native (0.2%), Native Hawaiian / Other Pacific Islander (0.2%), or Multiracial (0.3%).

 Curriculum

 H.D.
 Woodson students can participate in the NAF program (Information Technology / Computer Science) and the STEM Academy.
-The school also offers various AP courses.
+The school also offers various Advanced Placement courses.

 Woodson offers various extracurricular activities, including a National Honor Society, NJROTC, Drill Team, and Future Business Leaders of America.

 Hoop Dreams Scholarship Fund

 Susie Kay founded the Hoop Dreams Scholarship Fund (HDSF) in 1996 while working as an American Government teacher at Woodson.
 Kay organized a one-day charity basketball tournament to raise money to assist students with college expenses, raising $3,000 for academic college scholarships.
 As well as scholarships, HDSF provided mentorship from DC-area professionals and college and career preparation.
 To get HDSF on its feet, Key searched for corporate sponsors and volunteers, and as the operation grew, she was eventually asked by DCPS to raise funds for all DC Public School students.

 HDSF brought together more than 1,000 students and mentors, facilitated more than 250 internships, engaged over 1,000 volunteers in community cleanup projects, and helped more than 900 students attend college through scholarships totaling more than $3 million.
 Hoop Dreams shut down operations because scholarships beyond the 2009–10 academic year could not be guaranteed.